enixia/Website/README.md

 nano /etc/nginx/site-enabled/enixia
 ```

-Copy and the paste the follow content
+Copy and the paste the following content

 ```
 #